sinankoseoglu/hello-world/README.md

 Hi Humans,

-I am very new to Git
+I am very new to Git!